formbricks/formbricks/README.md

 ```

 Create a `.env` file based on `.env.example` and change it according to your setup.
-You must set the email variables to valid SMTP-credentials for the login to work:

 ```